What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 Peas can still crop well in July, especially from later sowings.
 Early rows may be finishing while later plants are still producing.

-Pick: shelling peas when pods are full but still tender.
+Pick: Shelling peas when pods are full but still tender.

-Watch for: mangetout and sugar snap peas becoming tough.
+Watch for: Mangetout and sugar snap peas becoming tough.

-July tip: clear plants once they finish so the space can be reused.
+July tip: Clear plants once they finish so the space can be reused.

 Healthy pea plants can go on the compost heap, or you can cut them at the base and leave the roots in the soil.